Return to School Plan 2020

 At this time, two options are being considered for on-campus learning for our K-8 students.
 The decision about which option is ultimately chosen will depend on constraints such as space, health requirements, and faculty and staff availability.

 Option #1: On Campus 100% of the Time

 Students are on campus close to 100% of normal school hours.
 This is the Return to School Committee’s preferred scenario.

-- Most classes are divided into two equal groups ("The Copenhagen Model").
+- Most classes are divided into two stable groups of no more than 12 students.

 - In the Primary levels, groups are assigned to a "homeroom teacher" and a designated enrichment supervisor.
 Following the bubble approach, groups are compartmented and do not interact with one another.